pjtunstall/thread-site/README.md

 Update the plugin occasionally if you want newer guides; the hash folder name changes when the cache is refreshed.

-### What agents do here (not the upstream CLI)
+### My workaround

-The plugin's skill tells agents to run `npx modern-web-guidance@latest search ...` and then `retrieve ...` for full markdown.
-Search is supposed to return ids; retrieve is supposed to load one guide at a time.
-But in practice each `npx` call took about a minute and often failed in the sandbox.

-This repo's rule [`.cursor/rules/modern-web-guidance.mdc`](.cursor/rules/modern-web-guidance.mdc) tells agents to **read those same markdown files directly** (Glob/Grep/Read on the path above) instead of calling the CLI. @-mention this rule to ask about Modern Web Guidance in chat and prevent agents from trying to fetch the guide again with `npx`.
+The plugin's skill tells agents to run `npx modern-web-guidance@latest search ...` (to fetch document ids) and then `retrieve ...` for full markdown of the relevant sections.
+But, for me, each `npx` call took about a minute and often failed in the sandbox.
+Therefore this repo's rule [`.cursor/rules/modern-web-guidance.mdc`](.cursor/rules/modern-web-guidance.mdc) tells agents to **read those same markdown files directly** (Glob/Grep/Read on the path above) instead of calling the CLI.
+Note: Agents need `AGENTS.md` to direct them to read the rule.

-In general, I find I need to explicitly remind Cursor agents to consult rules while generating text or code.
-It may be better to do a style pass afterwards, to apply my own `.cursor/rules/style.mdc`, rather than letting the style compete for context.